 SMUD Claim #10: Solar is for rich people.

-Response: False.
+Response: Not true.
 Most solar installations are in middle income neighborhoods and this trend is growing.
 54% of SMUD solar owners are upper, middle and lower-income levels.

 This first chart is statewide.
 (Source: Lawrence Berkeley National Laboratory).